Thecapable/Oggetto---You-Only-Live-Once/README.md

 *	APP FOR LOW-VISION COMMUNITY DUE TO HANDS-FREE APPROACH
 *	MANUFACTURING INDUSTRY( FOR EXAMPLE- DETECTING ONLY CIRCULAR OBJECTS, OR MACHINE INSPECTION, ETC)

+#### Though the code is pretty much self explanatory, I've still added some comments.
+If you have any doubts related to any chunk of code, feel free to ask.
+You are completely free to use this repo for your use, however I would be glad if you mention my name or link to this repo while defining the references made by you.